-- Now, select both Cell D5 and Cell D6 and use the Fill Handle to the below cells.
+- Now, select Cell D5 and Cell D6 and use the Fill Handle for the below cells.

 - At this time, the rest of the cells will follow the pattern.

-3. Use of Ribbon to AutoFill Months in Excel
+3. Using Ribbon to AutoFill Months in Excel

 There is another way to fill our dataset automatically.
 For this method, we need to take help from the ribbon.
 In this method, we will change the month of a date keeping the rest as it is.
 So, we will use a Date Column instead of a Month Column here.